MicrosoftDocs/windows-itpro-docs/education/windows/edu-deployment-recommendations.md

 -   Windows 10

-Your privacy is important to us, so we want to provide you with ways to customize the OS privacy settings, as well as some of the apps, so that you can choose what information is shared with Microsoft.
+Your privacy is important to us, so we want to provide you with ways to customize the OS privacy settings, and some of the apps, so that you can choose what information is shared with Microsoft.
 To learn more about Microsoft’s commitment to privacy, see [Windows 10 and privacy](https://go.microsoft.com/fwlink/?LinkId=809305).
 The following sections provide some best practices and specific privacy settings we’d like you to be aware of.
-Also see [Windows 10 configuration recommendations for education customers](configure-windows-for-education.md) for more information about ways to customize the OS diagnostic data, consumer experiences, Cortana, and search.
+For more information about ways to customize the OS diagnostic data, consumer experiences, Cortana, and search, see [Windows 10 configuration recommendations for education customers](configure-windows-for-education.md).

 We want all students to have the chance to use the apps they need for success in the classroom and all school personnel to have apps they need for their job.
-Students and school personnel who use assistive technology apps not available in the Microsoft Store for Education, and use devices running Windows 10 S, will be able to configure the device at no additional charge to Windows 10 Pro Education.
-To learn more about the steps to configure this, see [Switch to Windows 10 Pro Education from Windows 10 Pro or Windows 10 S](change-to-pro-education.md).
+Students and school personnel who use assistive technology apps not available in the Microsoft Store for Education, and use devices running Windows 10 S, will be able to configure the device at no extra charge to Windows 10 Pro Education.
+To learn more about the steps to configure this device, see [Switch to Windows 10 Pro Education from Windows 10 Pro or Windows 10 S](change-to-pro-education.md).

 ## Deployment best practices